 Rope cables can cross to the left or to the right.
 They are made in exactly the same way, except where you hold the stitches on the cable needle.
 You’ll note that some of the patterns begin with a setup row worked on the wrong side.
 This is an option I sometimes employ, usually when transitioning from a ribbing.

 Here is a 6-stitch cable that crosses to the left, meaning that 3 stitches move from right to left over 3 other stitches.
-As outlined in chapter 1, this means that the 3 stitches placed on the cable needle are held in front.
+This means that the 3 stitches placed on the cable needle are held in front.
 This cable, 3 over 3 Left, is abbreviated 3/3L.